Live-Control-Project/ESP_MATTER_CONTROLLER/README.md

 }
 ```

-- Initializing a new Thread network dataset and commit it as the active one
+- Initializing a new Thread network dataset and commit it as active one

 ```
 {